Speculative design: Adjacent practices

-Speculative design has many adjacent practices that might seem similar in terms of format, medium, and dissemination style.
-These practices are critical design, discursive design, and design fiction.
-They all share very similar motivations but different purposes or target areas.
-Their format might also differ.
-For instance, design fiction would use diegetic prototypes in projects with a video format.
-However, Experiential futures might involve people in situations that resemble future situations.
+Speculative design has many adjacent practices including critical design, discursive design, and design fiction.
+They share similar motivations but different purposes or target areas.

 Criticism

-Speculative design is criticized for several reasons.
 The most significant criticism for critical and speculative design would be based on the understanding that design is not functional or useful, so it cannot be considered as design.
 The grounds for criticism are built on the basic understanding of design as a problem-solving activity.
 In contrast, speculative design is concerned with problem finding.
 It does not create functional objects at the end but rather problematizes an issue or social implication.

-Other criticism would be directed towards speculative design as it does sometimes present dystopian futures that do resemble the lives of other parts of the world.
-It can sometimes be considered as a niche practice that is only presented in highly intellectual venues such as MOMA and V&A Museum.
-It does look at first world problems rather than global futures.
+Other criticism directed towards speculative design points out that what some would present as dystopian futures resemble the actual conditions of people groups foreign to the designers.
+Critics such as Luiza Prado de O. Martins consider the practice a niche that is only presented in highly intellectual venues such as MOMA and V&A Museum.

 Another criticism for speculative design is dissemination and reflection.
 The format and venues of presenting speculative design proposals do not imply a methodological approach for engaging with the audience and broader society.
-This is what Bruce and Stephanie Tharp call (a message in a bottle).
+This is what Bruce and Stephanie Tharp call "a message in a bottle," a comparison that argues against some designs' inability to exceed their boundaries.